London in Two Days: A Museum & Theater Itinerary for Art Lovers

 Doing London in two days (even with a bit added on after landing on the first day) is kind of insane.
 London has so much to offer that it deserves a full week.

-However, on a recent trip to London, I could spare only two days and so I was determined to pack as much artsy sightseeing into my time as possible.
+However, on a recent trip to London, I could spare only two days and so I was determined to pack as much artsy sightseeing into my time there as possible without turning the experience into a frantic checklist.

-Even if you’ve never visited London, my two-and-a-bit itinerary will give you a good overview of the highlights.
+Even if you’ve never visited London before, this two-and-a-bit day itinerary offers a satisfying overview of the city’s cultural highlights.

 Map of London Sightseeing

-Here are the places I visited in London during my whirlwind two-and-a-bit-days trip in August 2022.
+Here are the places I visited in London during my whirlwind two-and-a-bit-days trip.

 Arrival in London: The Bit of My Two-and-a-Bit Days